PDPA Compliance12 min read26 April 2026

 PDPC Enforcement Cases: Real Fines and What Singapore SMEs Can Learn

-The PDPC's enforcement record is one of the most useful — and underused — compliance resources available to Singapore businesses.
+The PDPC's enforcement record is one of the most useful compliance resources available — and almost nobody reads it.
 Every published decision is a detailed case study: what went wrong, what the PDPC found, and what it cost.
+I make it a point to review new decisions when they come out, and the patterns are remarkably consistent.

-Reading enforcement cases is more effective than reading the PDPA itself.
+Reading enforcement cases is more instructive than reading the PDPA itself.
 The law tells you what the obligations are.
-The cases show you how those obligations are interpreted in practice, what level of security is actually expected, and how the PDPC decides what to fine.
+The cases show you how those obligations are interpreted in practice, what "reasonable" security actually means, and how the PDPC decides what to fine.

-Before getting into case patterns, it helps to understand how investigations are triggered and conducted.
+Before diving into the patterns, it helps to understand how the PDPC ends up at your door.

-Self-reported data breaches: Since the 2020 amendments, organisations must notify the PDPC of breaches that meet notification thresholds within 3 calendar days.
-This self-report almost always triggers an investigation into whether the Protection Obligation was met.
-For more on notification requirements, see our PDPA data breach notification guide.
+Self-reported breaches.
+Since the 2020 amendments, you must notify the PDPC of breaches meeting notification thresholds within 3 calendar days.
+This self-report almost always triggers an investigation into whether you had adequate protections.
+See our data breach notification guide.

-Own-motion investigations: The PDPC can investigate any organisation based on publicly available information — news reports, social media, regulatory filings — without a complaint being filed.
+Own-motion investigations.
+The PDPC can investigate based on news reports, social media, or its own intelligence.
+No complaint needed.

 What the PDPC Can Do